 5. Hike Foothill Trail Loop to Big Tree

 Location: Prairie Creek State Park

-You feel like you’ve time-traveled back to Jurassic times in Fern Canyon.
-Apparently, Steven Spielberg agreed since he used it for a location in Jurassic Park 2: The Lost World.
+You feel you’ve time-traveled back to Jurassic times in Fern Canyon.
+Apparently, Steven Spielberg agreed, since he used it for a location in Jurassic Park 2: The Lost World.